oio/domestic-bot/README.md

 ```

 ## Adding a new command
-Think about Roby as a Discord interface to the [Domestic API](https://github.com/oio/domestic-API/).
-This means that the core functions should be implemented there as API routes and called by Roby.
-This allows to access them not only from Discord but also via curl by making the code architecture modular.
-If the command involves complex operations, consider creating an independent tool within [Domestic Tools](https://github.com/oio/domestic-tools).
+Think about Roby as a Discord interface to the [Domestic API](https://github.com/oio/domestic-API/): the core functions should be implemented there as API routes and just after being called by Roby.
+This allows to access them not only from Discord but also via curl, and by consequence this makes the code more modular.

+Go to the [Domestic API repository](https://github.com/oio/domestic-API/) and implement the new functionality there.
+Also, keep in mind that if it involves complex operations, you can consider creating an independent tool within [Domestic Tools](https://github.com/oio/domestic-tools) and call it from the API.

-Once you have created the functions to call in the appropriate repository, you can implement the command in roby.
-The first thing is to initialise and register it in bot.py.
+Once you have created the function in the API, you can implement the command within this bot.
+The first thing is to initialise and register it in `bot.py`.
 We recommend to implement it as a slash command.
-Each command calls a callback from callbacks.py.
-There, you can implement the reply mechanics.
-In bot.py keep the code clean
+Each command calls a callback from `callbacks.py`.
+There, you can implement the reply mechanics while keeping `bot.py` as clean as possible.

+### Implementing a simple slash command
+Most of the commands can be handled via the basic callback that is already implemented in `callbacks.py`.
 ```
 # bot.py